How Much Is the Cost of Implementing AI in Healthcare?

 2.3.
 AI Development

-Developing AI in healthcare is far more complex than in many other sectors due to the critical and high-risk nature of decisions.
-Custom AI tools need to be trained on high-quality, domain-specific datasets, and they require rigorous validation.
+Developing AI for healthcare is significantly more complex than for many other industries due to the high-risk nature of clinical decisions.

 2.4.
 Infrastructure & Hosting